tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-05-programming-hive-partitioned-tables.markdown

 PARTITIONED BY (country STRING, state STRING);
 ```

-Without `PARTITIONED BY` clause, Hive will store data for these tables in a subdirectory under the directory defined by `hive.metastore.warehouse.dir` (see [Managed tables](/blog/2015/12/05/programming-hive-ddl-table/)).
+Without `PARTITIONED BY` clause, Hive will store data for these tables in a subdirectory `employees` under the directory defined by `hive.metastore.warehouse.dir` (see [Managed tables](/blog/2015/12/05/programming-hive-ddl-table/)).
 However, Hive will now create subdirectories inside `employees` directory for the above partitioning structure:

 ```
 ...